pingcap/docs/ticdc/manage-ticdc.md

 # protocol is used to specify the protocol format of the message sent to the downstream.
 # When the downstream is Kafka, the protocol can be canal-json or avro.
-# When the downstream is a storage service, the protocol can only be set to csv.
+# When the downstream is a storage service, the protocol can only be set to canal-json and csv.
 protocol = "canal-json"

-# The following three configuration items are only used when replicating data to storage sinks.
+# The following three configuration items are only used when you replicate data to storage sinks.
 You can ignore them when replicating data to MQ and MySQL sinks.
 # Line break, used for separating two data change events.
 The value is empty by default, which means "\r\n" is used.
 terminator = ''
 # Date separator type of the file directory.
 Value options are `none`, `year`, `month`, and `day`. `none` is the default value and means that the date is not separated.
 For details, see <https://docs.pingcap.com/zh/tidb/dev/ticdc-sink-to-cloud-storage#data-change-records>.